-- She will train disability groups in Kenya on how to engage private businesses and incentivize employers to embrace inclusive employment in their companies.
+- She will use her small grant award to train disability groups in Kenya on how to engage private businesses and incentivize employers to embrace inclusive employment in their companies.

 - Sarah’s work will help Kenya’s organizations for persons with disabilities become more effective in advancing inclusive employment, leading to increasing employment opportunities for people with disabilities.

 - Sarah will use knowledge from her PFP-IDE Fellowship virtual mentor, Dr. Peter Smith, who leads the Centre for Disability Employment Research and Practice in Melbourne, Australia.

 - Donald Omingo is a Systems Strengthening and Sustainability Advisor at Catholic Relief Services in Migori, rural Kenya.

 - He will map disability services across Migori County, Kenya and create a public directory of resources for the disability community and government.

 - Donald will lead a coalition of government officials, social services providers, and disability organizations as he implements his project.

 - The information about disability services that he collects will increase public awareness about disability needs and resources in his home county.